photoangell/provejs-jquery/README.md

 All other form validation plugins attach keyup events directly to the form inputs to provide live validation to the user.
 These event listens should be **delegated** to the plugin container (ie normally the form tag) to allow for dynamic changes to the form DOM.
 Changes to the form DOM are common with most advanced form control plugins, dynamic HTML features.

+Since all events are delagated to the form container cleanup of the DOM for single page applications as simple as form.remove().
+You of course would need to cleanup up any field control plugins you have enabled on your form.

 ## Advantages

 These design considerations have the following advantages: